 On 30 November 2016, the Senate referred an inquiry into whistleblower protections in the corporate, public and not-for-profit sectors to the Parliamentary Joint Committee on Corporations and Financial Services for report by 30 June 2017.
 After receiving an extension, the report was released on 13 September 2017 (PJC Report).

 The reforms in the abovementioned Bill address many of the recommendations in the PJC Report.
-The Government is considering the remaining recommendations and will release its response to each of the PJC Report recommendations.
+The Government is considering the remaining recommendations and will release its response to each of the PJC Report recommendations in due course.

-The Whistleblower Protections Bill is currently before Parliament awaiting a Parliamentary vote.
+The Whistleblower Protections Bill is currently awaiting introduction into the House of Representatives and a Parliamentary vote.
 It will be considered in accordance with the Parliament’s order of business.

 Government: Australian Taxation Office, Australian Securities and Investments Commission, Australian Prudential Regulation Authority, Attorney-General’s Department, Department of the Prime Minister and Cabinet and other relevant agencies, state and territory governments, Parliament of Australia and Government appointed Expert Advisory Panel of academia and industry experts.